The other day, this message was posted on my Facebook page.

 Here is a great article with useful tips to customize your Facebook Page for the holiday season.
 You’ll want to be prepared for any increase in visits from fans looking for holiday deals and promotions.
 Regularly updating your cover photo is a good place to start.
 Check out this post for some creative ideas and different ways to add to your holiday marketing campaign.

 Hi, I am Tiffany Parson!
-As the CEO and Founder of Virtual Hired Hand, I am a Technical Online Business Consultant serving clients since 2008.
+As the CEO and Founder of Virtual Hired Hand and ThePodcastVA.
+I am a Technical Online Business Consultant serving clients since 2008.
 I show business owners how to utilize a WordPress, Social Media, Webinars, Teleseminars and Podcasts to get their message online.
-I am also a coach to those interested in providing services to clients from the comforts of home.
+I am also a Virtual Assistant Coach and Trainer.